CodeYourFuture/CYF-Workshops/devtools/readme.md

 1. Set a [timer for 5 minutes](https://www.google.com/search?q=timer+for+5+minutes).
 1. Find the [Accessibility Panel](https://developer.chrome.com/blog/full-accessibility-tree/) and check 'Enable full-page accessibility tree'
-1. Now click the "Access man" button in the Elements Panel.
+1. Now click the "Universal Man" button in the Elements Panel.
 1. What is _Ignored_ in the Accessibility Tree that is present in the DOM?
 1. When the timer goes off, share your answer with the other groups by pasting in the workshop thread.
 <!-- {{</note>}} -->